theQRL/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ### Manually Set XMSS Index

-In the event you lose your Ledger Nano S device, or simply need to initialise or maintain the state of a second Ledger Nano S device, you can manually set the XMSS Index state on your Ledger Nano S device.
+In the event you lose your Ledger Nano S device, or simply need to initialize or maintain the state of a second Ledger Nano S device, you can manually set the XMSS Index state on your Ledger Nano S device.

 > **NOTE** If you are a Firefox user, ensure you have enabled **u2f** before proceeding.
 [Enabling U2F support in Mozilla Firefox](https://support.yubico.com/support/solutions/articles/15000017511-enabling-u2f-support-in-mozilla-firefox)
 {: .info}